Women Make Music: Guidance and FAQs

 Please see our Frequently Asked Questions page for information on music creators we consider eligible and ineligible, including advice on restrictions around financial set-up.

-Women Make Music supports women music creators of all genres and backgrounds and at different stages of their careers, across the UK.
+Women Make Music supports women, trans and non binary music creators of all genres and backgrounds and at different stages of their careers, across the UK.
 Final decisions may be based on achieving a fair balance of supported projects.

 We support high quality new music projects and therefore cannot support core organisational costs, salary costs or living costs.

 What’s the difference between Women Make Music and The Open Fund for Music Creators?

 Both schemes are designed to support outstanding music creators and applications are judged on the same criteria.
-Women Make Music is exclusively available to women music creators (i.e. solo artists, composers or groups where the lead music creator is female).
+Women Make Music is exclusively available to women, trans and non binary music creators (i.e. solo artists, composers or mixed groups where a woman, trans or non binary artist is the lead music creator).

-86% of applicants to Women Make Music are first time applicants and we want to encourage women who might otherwise not apply for funding to do so.
+86% of applicants to Women Make Music are first time applicants and we want to encourage people who might otherwise not apply for funding to do so.
 As such, Women Make Music grantees are encouraged to progress to other funding schemes such as The Open Fund for Music Creators or Momentum and our Application and Grants Limits therefore reflect this.

 We advise individual composers, artists, bands and other music creators to choose the most appropriate funding scheme between The Open Fund for Music Creators and our targeted support schemes such as Women Make Music, The International Showcase Fund, Steve Reid Innovation Award, Flash Funding or Momentum.